Developer: DreamForge Intertainment

 The game isn’t much different from the standard adventure game where you wonder around and click on items to proceed to the next area.
 Your icon is a magnifying glass and you hold down the right mouse button to move your character around.
 This was my first annoyance with the game being that the characters walk so slowly and there’s no run button.
 Despite this clicking on things is actually interesting because most of it doesn’t even pertain to the real world.
 Your first area is an asylum where guys are bashing their heads against walls, and the people you talk to are completely out of their minds.
 This gets even worse as the game progresses, but that’s a good thing.

 Overall, Sanitarium is an excellent adventure game that shows how great the 90’s were on the PC.
 You can pick the game up on GoG.com for only $6, but I did run into one huge problem.
-The game crashes a lot on newer operating system, and GoG never addressed the issue.
-If you can, get the CD and use on an older operating system (like Windows 98), but otherwise you will have to trudge through the constant crashes.
+The game crashes a lot on the newer operating systems, and GoG never addressed the issue.
+If you can, get the CD and use on an older operating system (like Windows 98), but otherwise, you will have to trudge through the constant crashes.